• Skip to main content

 Next, soak the fabric in the milk mixture for 24 hours.
 After that, spin off the milk in the washing machine and let the fabric dry naturally.
 Finally, place the fabric back into the milk mixture and repeat this process around three times.

 After a few days, try hapa zome following the above instructions.
-Finally, fix with an iron and wait as long as possible before washing.
+Finally, fix it with an iron and wait as long as possible before washing.
 By following these steps, you can easily mordant your fabric using soy milk.

 While hapa zome will work on any type of paper, something like watercolor paper is better as it can absorb the colors.
 This is because the fibers in the paper are more loosely bound together, which allows the dye to penetrate more easily.